cesine/AndroidOpenCVforHackathons/README.md

+Update August 2015:

+[Eclipse support has ended](http://android-developers.blogspot.ca/2015/06/an-update-on-eclipse-android-developer.html).
+Support for the NDK is [in preview in Android Studio 1.3](http://tools.android.com/tech-docs/android-ndk-preview) which means soon you will be able to use Android Studio for OpenCV.

 Download before the Hackathon
 ====================
 Since the hackathon usually has overloaded wifi you should try to download these files if you know you will be hacking on OpenCV...

-Step 0 get SDK 8:
+Step 0 get SDKs:
 ---------
 Set up Android SDK for your Eclipse, if you dont already have this set up then this project may be a bit over your head...
 The complete instructions are all on this page: